FranciscoMoretti/site/content/blog/a-short-introduction-to-python-collections.md

 slug: a-short-introduction-to-python-collections

 title: A short introduction to python collections
-description: Use the right data structure for the job with the containers from Python's collections module.
+description: Discover the power of Python's collections module for using the right data structure.
+Learn about lists, tuples, sets, dictionaries, and other data structures.
 date: 2021-12-15
 image:
 ---